Pediatric Hematology and Oncology Research

 - Prospective clinical trials for children with cancer, conducted under the umbrella of the NCI-sponsored Children’s Oncology Group

-- Prospective, early-phase clinical trials for children with hematological malignancies, conducted as part of the Therapeutic Advances in Childhood Leukemia and Lymphoma (TACL) consortium
+- Prospective, early-phase clinical trials for children with hematological malignancies, conducted as part of the Therapeutic Advances in Childhood Leukemia and Lymphoma (TACL) consortium and other academic and industry partners

-- Prospective therapeutic trials for children with sickle cell disease, iron deficiency anemia and hemophilia
+- Prospective therapeutic trials for children with sickle cell disease, iron deficiency anemia, and hemophilia

 - Investigator-initiated and industry-sponsored therapeutic studies of children with cancer and blood disease